tobyhodges/fair-research-software/index.md

-Before joining this training, participants **must** have foundational knowledge of Python used to write scientific code, version control system Git and a command line (shell) tool to be able to understand code examples used on the course.
+Before joining this training, participants **must** have foundational knowledge of Python used to write scientific code, version control system Git and a command line (shell) tool to be able to understand code examples used in the course.

 Attending a [Software Carpentry][swc-lessons] or a similar course could help with these requirements and gaining necessary prerequisite skills.